GreyWolfDev/Werewolf/README.md

 # Werewolf for Telegram

-This is the main repo for Werewolf for Telegram.
+This is the main repository of Werewolf for Telegram.

-For language file updates, please submit the xml file on Telegram to the [support chat](http://telegram.me/werewolfsupport) and ask for assistance
+For language file updates, please submit the xml file on Telegram to the [support chat](http://t.me/greywolfsupport) and ask for assistance

 ### Visual Studio Team Services Continuous Integration
 ![build status](https://parabola949.visualstudio.com/_apis/public/build/definitions/c0505bb4-b972-452b-88be-acdc00501797/2/badge)